elliot-watts/elliot-watts.github.io/_books/some-title.md

 ---
 This is the content over here.

 And it is markdown ready.
 Yeah!
+Somehow this will be just awesome!